Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Differentiable functions on modules

-These equations are reduced to ordinary Cauchy-Riemann equations when $A=\mathbb{C}$, treated as $\mathbb{R}$-algebra, and $B=A$.
+These equations are reduced to the Cauchy--Riemann equations when $A=\mathbb{C}$, viewed as an $\mathbb{R}$-algebra, and $B=A$.
 When $B=\mathbb{C}^n$ and $A=\mathbb{C}$, then these are the conditions for a function of several complex variables to be holomorphic.

 \begin{lemma} Let $k\geq 1$.
 Let $f\colon U\to C$ be a $C^k$ function that is $A$-differentiable.
-Then for any $x_1,\dotsc,x_{k-1}\in B$ the function $D^{k-1}f(\cdot)(x_1,\dotsc,x_{k-1})\colon U\to C$ is again $A$-differentiable.
+Then for any $x_1,\dotsc,x_{k-1}\in B$ the function $\mathrm{D}^{k-1}f(\cdot)(x_1,\dotsc,x_{k-1})\colon U\to C$ is again $A$-differentiable.
 Moreover

-for all $x_1,\dotsc,x_k\in B$ and all $a\in A$. \end{lemma} \begin{proof} Let $g(\cdot)=D^{k-1}f(\cdot)(x_1,\dotsc,x_{k-1})$.
+for all $x_1,\dotsc,x_k\in B$ and all $a\in A$. \end{lemma} \begin{proof} Let $g(\cdot)=\mathrm{D}^{k-1}f(\cdot)(x_1,\dotsc,x_{k-1})$.
 We have

-Thus $Dg(\cdot)(ay)=aDg(\cdot)(y)$. \end{proof}
+Thus $\mathrm{D}g(\cdot)(ay)=a\mathrm{D}g(\cdot)(y)$. \end{proof}